harshilkandoi/report-submission-template/Report (Week 4).md

 #### 4. Hydroelectricity

 ##### Requirements

 **Constructional Requirement**

 The following are _constructional requirements_:

-- _Raw Materials Availability_: For building the water inlet to the turbine, we need PVC/RCC pipes, for construction mini dam Iron Rebar, Water impenetrable Concrete (Cement, Gravels soil etc.) or wooden boards for holding water.
+- _Raw Materials Availability_: For building the water inlet to the turbine we need PVC/RCC pipes, for construction mini dam Iron Rebar, Water impenetrable Concrete (Cement, Gravels soil etc.) or wooden boards for holding water.

 - _Building Equipment_: The basic building tools and maintenance equipment etc. should be easily available.